0xKourama/Elbanna-NP-Notes/course.md

 1. processes
 2. services
 3. scheduled tasks
-4. files
+4. the eventlog
-5. disks
+5. files
-6. VMs
+6. disks
-7. DNS/DHCP
+7. Registry
-8. WSUS
+8. VMs (Hyper-V/VMWare)
-9. Exchange
+9. DNS/DHCP
-10. active directory
+10. WSUS
-11. the eventlog
+11. Exchange
-12. Azure
+12. active directory
-13. sharepoint
+13. Azure
-14. VMware
+14. sharepoint
-15. PowerCLI
-## inshort: all windows components
+## inshort: all windows/server components & other items

 # what are the variable types in powershell?
 1. integers